jkhan2211/kubernetes-beginner/pod-demoExc/README.md

-# kubernetes-beginner- Lab 00- Kubernetes Setup
+# kubernetes-beginner: Lab 00- Kubernetes Setup
  ## Q1) How many nodes are part of the cluster?
     Ans: kubectl get nodes
  ## Q2) What is the version of Kubernetes running on the nodes?